Choline: Neural tube closure

-Low maternal intake of choline is associated with an increased risk of neural tube defects (NTDs).
+Low maternal choline intake is associated with an increased risk of neural tube defects (NTDs).
 Higher maternal intake of choline is likely associated with better neurocognition/neurodevelopment in children.
 Choline and folate, interacting with vitamin B_{12}, act as methyl donors to homocysteine to form methionine, which can then go on to form S-adenosylmethionine (SAM).
 SAM is the substrate for almost all methylation reactions in mammals.
 It has been suggested that disturbed methylation via SAM could be responsible for the relation between folate and NTDs.
 This may also apply to choline.
 Certain mutations that disturb choline metabolism increase the prevalence of NTDs in newborns, but the role of dietary choline deficiency remains unclear, as of 2015.

 Cardiovascular diseases and cancer

 Choline deficiency can cause fatty liver, which increases cancer and cardiovascular disease risk.
 Choline deficiency also decreases SAM production, which is involved in DNA methylation – this decrease may also contribute to carcinogenesis.
 Thus, deficiency and its association with such diseases have been studied.
 However, observational studies of free populations have not convincingly shown an association between low choline intake and cardiovascular diseases or most cancers.
 Studies on prostate cancer have been contradictory.